ueberdosis/blog/content/blog/09/post.md

 ## Money isn’t everything.
 For the first year, we expected to make $0.
 We already made a decent amount of money with our macOS apps, which probably should feel like a success.
 But we figured out that’s not what we want to be our success metric and let it define where we put our time.

-We don’t want to find a way to become rich.
+We don’t want to become rich, in the sense of having more money than we need.
 That’s not why we are doing it.
 We want to find a way to deliver value sustainably.
-And we don’t believe that this future is in macOS apps.
+And yes, that includes making money somehow, but we don’t believe that this future is in macOS utility apps.
 We love the open web too much to focus on a specific platform.

 That’s why we decided to [open source everything](https://blog.ueber.io/post/share-everything/), though we have no clue how that will make us money.